 Step 2: Add your Fields to Act-On Contacts

 Add each field for your Contacts in Data Management:

 - On the left, pick from some of the Act-On Standard fields that are most commonly used by your customers.
 Pick any of the fields that are relevant to you.

 - On the right, you can define your own custom fields.
 Just enter a name, and pick a data type.

-- The Data Type drop-down will let you pick from Boolean, Date, Datetime, Text, Number, Score, Email.
-If you’re not sure what data type to pick, Text is usually a safe bet, but picking a Date when appropriate will help in future segmentation.
+- The Data Type drop-down will let you pick from Boolean, Date, Datetime, Text, Number, Score, and Email.
+If you’re not sure what data type to pick, Text is usually a safe bet, but picking a Date when appropriate will help in future segmentation

 - You are required to have at least one field with Email data type